-Take a walk in Mount Remarkable National Park: the Alligator Gorge Hike
+Take a walk in Mount Remarkable National Park: The Narrows Hike in Alligator Gorge

 Explore a new walking trail each month in one of South Australia’s national parks.
 Here’s one to try next.